Creating an SNMP profile

-The created profile is applied only if the Use SNMP toggle switch is enabled.
+The created profile is applied only with an enabled Use SNMP toggle switch.

 The maximum number of profiles is 100.